By: Daniel Muncey, MPH

 Knowing your family history, the pre-diagnosed symptoms and silent causes of diabetes can make all the difference.
-While many people chalk up high consumption of sugars as the main contributor, weight gain and genetics also play a role.
+While many people chalk up eating a lot of sugar as the main reason, the real reasons are weight gain and genetics.

 November is American Diabetes Month and there isn’t a better time to start managing your health and preventing this disease.

-Here are five tips from Rebecca Carrier, a Michigan participant who benefited from a recent Priority Health Diabetes Prevention Program first-hand:
+Here are five tips from Rebecca Carrier, a Michigan participant who benefited from a Priority Health sponsored Diabetes Prevention Program first-hand:

 - Tracking what you eat does have an impact on the food choices you make.
-If you see that you’re making poor diet choices, you’ll want to make a change and reduce the amount of unhealthy items you consume.
+If you see that you could make healthier meal plan choices, you’ll want to make a change and increase the number of healthy items you consume.

-- Making sustainable changes is easier if change is made in small steps – this is part of the reason why the Priority Health Diabetes Prevention Program is 16 weeks in length; it suggests a gradual introduction to change.
+- Making sustainable changes is easier if change is made in small steps – this is part of the reason why the Diabetes Prevention Program is one year in length; it suggests a gradual introduction to change.

-- No single act (over consumption, poor choice, inactivity for a day), will make or break a sustainable change.
+- No single act (over consumption, less than healthy choice, inactivity for a day), will make or break a sustainable change.
 Change is hard, that’s why it takes time – keep at it.

-Whether you suffer from the disease, know someone who has type 1 or type 2 or have only heard of diabetes, consider these statistics provided by the American Diabetes Association:
+Whether you suffer from the disease, know someone who has type 1 or type 2 or have only heard of diabetes, consider these statistics provided by the CDC:

 These numbers may be shocking, but the best way to avoid developing diabetes is knowing your own health.
 Understanding not only the risk of diabetes, but how to take preventive measures can lead to a long-lasting and healthy life.